Greg Kane (rugby union)

 Gregory Norman Kane (born 12 October 1952) is a former New Zealand rugby union player.
 A second five-eighth and three-quarter, Kane represented Waikato, Wellington and Bay of Plenty at a provincial level, and was a member of the New Zealand national side, the All Blacks, in 1974.
 He played seven matches for the All Blacks but did not appear in any internationals.

+In 1992, Kane married Susan Glazebrook, a lawyer and later Supreme Court judge, and the couple went on to have two children together.